The Cat in the Hat (2003 film): Critical response

-On the review aggregator website Rotten Tomatoes, 10% of 163 critics' reviews are positive, with an average rating of 3.4/10.
-The website's consensus reads: "Filled with double entendres and potty humor, this Cat falls flat."
-Metacritic, which uses a weighted average, assigned the film a score of 19 out of 100, based on 37 critics, indicating "overwhelming dislike".
+On the review aggregation website Rotten Tomatoes, 10% of 159 critics' reviews are positive, with an average rating of 3.4/10.
+The website's consensus reads, "Filled with double entendres and potty humor, this Cat falls flat."
+Metacritic assigned the film a weighted average score of 19 out of 100, based on 37 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Peter Travers of Rolling Stone gave the film one star, stating: "Cat, another overblown Hollywood raid on Dr. Seuss, has a draw on Mike Myers, who inexplicably plays the Cat by mimicking Bert Lahr in The Wizard of Oz."
 Roger Ebert of The Chicago Sun-Times gave the film two out of four stars.
 Although he praised the production design, he considered the film to be "all effects and stunts and CGI and prosthetics, with no room for lightness and joy".
 Ebert and co-host Richard Roeper gave the film "Two Thumbs Down" on their weekly movie review program.
-Roeper said of Myers' performance that "maybe a part of him was realizing as the movie was being made that a live-action version of The Cat in the Hat just wasn't a great idea."
+Roeper said of Myers's performance that "maybe a part of him was realizing as the movie was being made that a live-action version of The Cat in the Hat just wasn't a great idea".
 Ebert compared the film unfavorably to How the Grinch Stole Christmas: "If there is one thing I've learned from these two movies, it's that we don't want to see Jim Carrey as a Grinch, and we don't want to see Mike Myers as a cat.
 These are talented comedians, let's see them do their stuff, don't bury them under a ton of technology."

 Leonard Maltin gave the film one-and-a-half stars out of four in his Movie Guide: "Brightly colored adaptation of the beloved rhyming book for young children is a betrayal of everything Dr. Seuss ever stood for, injecting potty humor and adult (wink-wink) jokes into a mixture of heavy-handed slapstick and silliness."
 Maltin also said that the film's official title which included Dr. Seuss' The Cat in the Hat was "an official insult".

 Todd McCarthy of Variety praised the film as "attractively designed, energetically performed and, above all, blessedly concise."

 In the film's DVD commentary, Alec Baldwin addressed complaints the film received because of its dissimilarity to the source material.
 He expressed a belief that a film is "an idea about something" and that because Dr. Seuss' work is so unique, making a feature-length film out of one of his stories would entail taking liberties and making broad interpretations.